Artificial insemination is considered a low-complexity technique, so its main advantage is that it is a simple and minimally invasive procedure.

 Similarity with natural conception

 AI is the assisted reproductive technique that most closely resembles natural conception.
-Unlike IVF cycles (where the patient's eggs are extracted by follicular puncture and subsequently fertilized in the laboratory), in AI fertilization occurs inside the woman's body.
+Unlike IVF cycles (where the patient's eggs are extracted by follicular puncture and subsequently fertilized in the laboratory), in artificial insemination, fertilization occurs inside the woman's body.

 Furthermore, although it is true that in AI the sperm is artificially introduced into the patient's uterus to facilitate their journey, there is a natural selection in the female reproductive tract of the sperm that will eventually fertilize the egg.